-Applications for conference assistance to attend the ICMA 2025 Annual Conference in Tampa, Florida are closed.
+Applications for conference assistance to attend the ICMA 2026 Annual Conference in Long Beach/Los Angeles County, California are open through May 15, 2026.
 Inquiries may be directed to scholarships@icma.org.

 Limited resources are a challenge for many ICMA members in their pursuit of gaining the tools they need to better manage their communities.
 ICMA values the importance of offering an opportunity for conference assistance for its members to be able to attend the Annual Conference.
-This year, the Annual Conference is being held in Tampa/Hillsborough County, Florida, USA.
+This year, the Annual Conference is being held in Long Beach/Los Angeles County, California, USA.
 Through the Conference Assistance Scholarship opportunity and the Edwin O. Stene Scholarship opportunity, ICMA members who meet certain eligibility requirements have the chance to receive financial assistance to attend the Annual Conference.

 See below for more information.
 Questions may be directed to scholarships@icma.org.